-- Determine Chargeback Protections: Certain types of MCCs like direct marketing, betting, and money orders don’t have the same eCommerce fraud protections in card-not-present transactions.
+- Determine Chargeback Protections: Certain types of MCCs, such as direct marketing, betting, and money orders, don’t have the same eCommerce fraud protections in card-not-present transactions.
 Additionally, if a business has been assigned a high-risk code, you’ll likely face higher fees for any individual chargeback you get.

 - Application With A Payment Service Provider: Some payment service providers simply won’t accept certain categories of merchants, but don’t get too discouraged if you’re one of them.
-Companies are out there that specialize in higher-risk merchants.
+Some companies specialize in higher-risk merchants.
 Check out Need A High-Risk Merchant Account?
 Here’s The 6 Best Payment Processors To Work With.

 - Ability To Charge Convenience Fees: Not all business types can assess and charge a convenience fee on credit card payments.
 Your MCC code is part of what flags your ability to do so.
-Read What Is A Convenience Fee? to learn more about what this fee is and if you can (and how) to start charging it to your customers.
+Read What Is A Convenience Fee & Can You Charge One To Your Customers? to learn more about this fee and start charging it to your customers (if you can).

 Can Getting The Right MCC Really Lower Your Processing Costs?

 Yes, for certain types of organizations.
 As touched on above, merchant account providers utilize the MCC code to identify what type of business you’re in to determine interchange rates.
 Nonprofit organizations, healthcare, education, and B2B businesses generally enjoy lower interchange rates than other types of businesses.

 Visa and Mastercard both offer lower interchange rates to “emerging markets” — that is, businesses that historically haven’t accepted credit cards as their predominant form of payment.
 That includes healthcare and education as well as government organizations, utilities, and even insurance sales.